easytarget/serialOM/README.md

 This uses the features above to implement a robust data gathering loop.
 This, in turn, calls an output class to process the data being gathered.
 In the demo this is a `text` implementation of the class which logs to the console, and optionally to a log file.
 * See [printPy/README.md](printPy/README.md)
 * The text output class serves as a template for writing classes to display ObjectModel info on I2C/SPI or any other external display/data feed.
 * This will eventually be ported to microPython as the core of [PrintPy2040](https://github.com/easytarget/PrintPy2040/).
-Eventually.

 ## Operation: